 Freshta Karim

-Due to decades-long conflict and restrictions on education, Afghan schools generally do not encourage children to think critically or ask questions.
-With 93% of children lacking basic numeracy and literacy skills by the end of the 6th grade(*), the country’s education system faces a crisis.
-In 2018, based on her experience of reading to her triplet nieces, Freshta established a mobile library program to help children exposed to violence overcome trauma and acquire basic academic skills.
+Years of conflict and Taliban rule have devastated Afghanistan’s education system, where children are discouraged from thinking or asking questions, and 93% of ten-year-olds lack basic literacy skills (World Bank, 2024).
+In 2018, based on her experience of reading to her triplet nieces, Freshta founded Charmaghz and established a mobile library program to help children exposed to violence overcome trauma and acquire basic academic skills.

 Journey to Realizing Their Mission